michaelskyba/tunnel/README.md

 ### Deck file
 A deck file is a file containing a deck of cards, each of which will be reviewed.
 Deck files are in TSV format.
-If you prefer e.g. CSV, convert your commas to tabs before running tunnel and then conver them back to commas afterwards.
+If you prefer e.g. CSV, convert your commas to tabs before running tunnel and then convert them back to commas afterwards.

 Cards are inputted in the syntax ``front<tab>back``.
 In reviews, you will look at the front of the card and attempt to recall the back of the card.
 This